vplesko/OrbLang/docs/references/reference_orb_data.md

 `::global` must be placed on `data` if this instruction is not executed in the global scope.

-`::noZero` on `name` allows the compiler to omit zero initialization of that element when zero initializing values of this data type.
+`::noZero` on `name` allows the compiler to omit zero-initialization of that element when zero-initializing values of this data type.

 Non-type attributes on `(elems...)` will be stored as type attributes of this data type.